 Relationships are the stuff of human existence.
 They take place and develop over extended periods of time, and necessitate the effort of human intention.
-We build all sorts of relationships in our lifetimes; with our parents, siblings, grandparents, neighbors, teachers, with our partners, and even our workmates.
+We build all sorts of relationships in our lifetimes; with our parents, siblings, grandparents, neighbours, teachers, with our partners, and even our workmates.

 All relationships have a starting point.
 Two among these have a lot in common with each other than with the rest - romantic partnerships and employer-employee relationships.
 You don’t have to look too closely to see that recruitment is an awful lot like dating.
 I’d reckon that the latter is far more exciting than the former, but that’s only one person’s opinion.